mikera/core.matrix/implementation-guide.md

 This can be any project type (leiningen or Maven).

-You want to have a separate project for your core.matrix implementation, which can pull in any dependencies it needs.
+You want to have a separate project for your clojure.core.matrix implementation, which can pull in any dependencies it needs.
 Typically you might import any .jar libraries that are needed for your underlying matrix implementation.

 e.g. if you are wrapping the UJMP Java matrix library, you would add UJMP as a dependency.

-#### 2. Add core.matrix as a dependency to your project
+#### 2. Add clojure.core.matrix as a dependency to your project

 This is necessary to get access to the key namespaces you need:

- - **core.matrix** : contains the user-facing API
+ - **clojure.core.matrix** : contains the user-facing API
- - **core.matrix.protocols** : contains protocols that must be implemented
+ - **clojure.core.matrix.protocols** : contains protocols that must be implemented
- - **core.matrix.implementations** : contains code to register / manage your implementation
+ - **clojure.core.matrix.implementations** : contains code to register / manage your implementation
- - **core.matrix.compliance-tester**: test code to verify your implementation is correct
+ - **clojure.core.matrix.compliance-tester**: test code to verify your implementation is correct

 #### 3. Implement the mandatory protocols